Fatayer: Levant

 A variety of spices may also be used for each variant.
 The shapes also vary; some are fully enclosed triangles, while other are shaped like boats with part of the filling exposed.
 The dough is sometimes unleavened, and can be flavored with spices like mahleb.
+The different shapes may denote different fillings, for instances, triangles for spinach, and boats for cheese.

 Latin America

 Empanadas àrabes, or fatay, are a variation of fatayer popular in some Latin American countries, such as Argentina, Chile, Bolivia, Colombia, and Venezuela.

 Fatay are triangular, with a filling typically consisting of tomato, onion, and minced meat, and topped with lemon juice.
 They are sometimes open-faced and sometimes closed; they closely resemble sfiha.